G.E.A.R. Parent Network

 - Advocacy in the Maine’s system of care for comprehensive, coordinated, community-based, trauma-informed and family/youth-driven services.

-The Institute was developed and formatted by families for families with consultation and shared materials from the National Federation of Families for Children’s Mental Health, their state organizations and chapters.
+The Institute was developed and formatted by families for families with consultation and shared materials from the National Federation of Families, their state organizations and chapters.
 We believe that meaningful and effective parent/family participation as partners in the support of our children require specific skills that harness and enhance the valuable contribution of the parent/family perspective.

 These skills are embodied in the following: